 Be Financially Healthy

 Financial readiness for retirement is based primarily on three components: age; income and access to a defined contribution plan, such as a 401(k).
 Having access to a workplace retirement savings program can help people save for later years.
 There also are several income sources that affect whether an older adult will have an economically secure future.
-Social Security Income, income from asset ownership, salary from current jobs and pension plans are the main earning sources for older adults.
-However, the 2013 Survey of Consumer Finances found that 52 percent of U.S. households age 65-74 had no retirement savings.
+Supplemental Security Income, income from asset ownership, salary from current jobs and pension plans are the main earning sources for older adults.
+The 2013 Survey of Consumer Finances found 52 percent of U.S. households with residents 65-74 had no retirement savings.

-If you have trouble with your finances, reach out to a local organization that might be able to help:
+If you have trouble with your finances, reach out to a local organization:

 - For help finding a local eligibility office for help with food stamps, cash benefits, Medicare or Medicaid, call 2-1-1 Texas or visit the 2-1-1 website.